-DENVER — Gov. Jared Polis has ordered state health officials to allow pharmacies and doctors to administer this year’s updated COVID-19 vaccine to people who want it without a prescription starting Friday in the wake of new federal guidelines that limited their use for millions across the U.S.
+DENVER — Governor Jared Polis has ordered state health officials to allow pharmacies and doctors to administer this year’s updated COVID-19 vaccine to people who want it without a prescription starting Friday in the wake of new federal guidelines that limited their use for millions across the U.S.

 In a statement Wednesday, Polis announced he would be directing state health officials to issue public health and standing orders that expand access to the vaccine by removing “ridiculous and costly red tape” to ensure Coloradans who wish to get vaccinated against the virus can do so.
 Among the provisions, state health officials will make sure the COVID-19 vaccine is covered under all health insurance plans.

 People who currently want to receive an updated COVID-19 vaccine in the state need a prescription from their doctor in order to get one.
-However, doctors may be hesitant to prescribe them “off label” after Health and Human Services Secretary Robert F. Kennedy Jr., warned physicians last month that straying from CDC recommendations on vaccines would not shield them from liability.
+However, doctors may be hesitant to prescribe them “off label” after Health and Human Services Secretary Robert F. Kennedy Jr. warned physicians last month that straying from CDC recommendations on vaccines would not shield them from liability.

 “Colorado is committed to empowering individuals to make choices to protect their own health and safety, and I will not allow ridiculous and costly red tape or decisions made far away in Washington to keep Coloradans from accessing vaccines,” Polis said in a statement.
 “Starting this Friday, the COVID-19 vaccine should be available to those who choose at many local pharmacies.”